The Original Goals of the 340B Program

 Billion

-The 340B Program has become one of the largest federal prescription drug program, second only to Medicare Part D.
+The 340B Program has become one of the largest federal prescription drug programs, second only to Medicare Part D.

 2nd